Sandeepa-B/sandeepa-b.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year Master student of University of California, San Diego.
-I get my Bacholar degree in Southeast University, China in 2019.
-My research interest include the robustness of neural network, 3D computer vision and application of machine learning.
+I get my Bacholar degree in Computer Sience from Southeast University, China in 2019.
+My research interest include the robustness of neural network, text-image generation and general of machine learning.